vorner/rust-presentations/101_for_cpp.md

 ???

+* The string lives inside the mutex.
 * Adheres to Rust codestyle conventions (eg. getter without `get_`).
 * Unwrap because of lock poisoning
 * The setter would probably be written in a single command too, just showing off some syntax.
-* Is 1:1 rewrite, including where move semantics or copying of things happen
+* Is 1:1 rewrite, including where move semantics or copying of things happen.
+  See the `clone()` that's implicit in C++.
 * Doesn't allow the access to the inner string without locking.
 In C++ we could make a mistake, for example overlook something during refactoring.
+* I could break the protection, get a reference/pointer/access to the thing inside without the lock, but it would take like 2 slides to do so.

 ---